quyen1903/CellPhoneS_Clone/Readme.txt

 This project created base on someone project on the internet :v (I suggest to use gitbash)

+your computer must have nodejs and npm to deploy&run this project

 First inside server folder and client folder(separate them!!) we use command type command npm install --force